smdn/Smdn.Devices.US2066/README.md

 For more information about character mapping, see [this document](./doc/characters/).

 (⚠The [character mapping of CGROM-B](./doc/characters/CGROM-B.md) and some other characters, especially alphabets with diacritical marks, are incomplete.
-Contributions are welcome!)
+Contributions are welcome!
+See [issue #2](https://github.com/smdn/Smdn.Devices.US2066/issues/2))

 ### Japanese and Russian conversion
 `Smdn.Devices.US2066` also supports Japanese full-width Hiragana/Katakana to half-width Katakana conversion(全角かな/全角カナ→半角カナ変換), Russian lower case to upper case conversion.